pointbar/bouture/README.md

 ## How to use Bouture?

-By example with [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) the script in *html* file.
+By example, use [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) in your *html* file.

 ````js
 <script type=module>